Noblesix960/PrankLineCrafter/README.md

 ## Features

-- Reads names from a `names.txt` file.
+- Reads names from a `names.txt` file or from a specified file path.
 - Generates a funny story for each name using the LlamaAPI.
 - Sends each name and its corresponding story to a specified server URL via HTTP POST requests.
 - Handles environment variables for sensitive information such as API tokens and server URLs.